HVR88/Monochrome-Gaming-Logos/README.md

 Some of the designs are covered by original copyright and many of the designs are trademarked by their brand owners.
 These recreations are works of artistic expression  under a fair-use principle and provided as-is.
 Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.
 I take no responsibility for any issues that may arise from anyone else's use or misuse of these works.

-### File Names
+### Filenames

-You'll probably have to choose and rename specific files to make them work with existing themes, as it's impossible to create filenames that will work with all of them.
-With that in mind, the filenames here don't follow the naming scheme seen in front ends like Emulation Station.
+Filenames don't necessarily match those seen in existing collections/builds (like RetroPie), so you'll have to either rename some files or modify platform/playlist names in your theme or configuration files.

 Files are named in lowercase with words separated by an underscore.
-In the case of consoles and computers, names start with the parent/producer company name, followed by the product/model name.
+In the case of consoles and computers, names start with the manufacturer/brand name, followed by the product/model name, keeping everything grouped together.
 Example: *nintendo_gameboy_color.svg*.
-Acronyms,abbreviations and nicknames such as *gbc*, *c64* or *coco* aren't used.

 Playlist and category-type logos all start with the *playlist_* prefix.

-When there are multiple and alternative files for one logo, an additional suffix such as *outline*, *flat* or *alt* is added to the base name.
+When there are multiple and alternative files for one logo, an additional suffix such as *_outline*, *_flat*, *_alt* or other variation is added to the base name.

 ### Requests